a34alefeliza/my-pikimoni/intro/en/dashboard/lessons.md

-Here you can see the date of your recent lessons (during the current month only).
+Here you can see the date of your recent lessons (during the current month).